Chapter 4:

 “Uh, sure.
 Let me just grab my stuff.”

-We slid into our usual spot, tucked away between the two towering bookshelves where no one could disturb us.
+And so for the second day in a row, we returned to the library and slid into our usual spot, tucked away between the two towering bookshelves where no one could disturb us.

 I pulled out my textbook and stared at the page, pencil hovering over the math problems.
 My mind was someplace else.
 Formulas and numbers were quickly overtaken by everything else spiraling in my life.
-Deadlines, exams, college, futures that felt more like traps than paths.
+Deadlines, exams, college, and futures that felt more like traps than paths.

 What am I even doing?